zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ### SAF Keyring configuration

 You can choose to use SAF keyring instead of keystore and truststore for storing certificates.
-For information about required certificates, see [Zowe API ML TLS requirements](api-mediation-security#zowe-api-ml-tls-requirements).
-For information about running Java on z/OS with keyring, see [SAF Keyring](api-mediation-security#api-ml-saf-keyring).
-Make sure that the enabler can access and read the keyring.
+For information about required certificates, see [Zowe API ML TLS requirements](./zowe-api-mediation-layer-security-overview.md/#zowe-api-ml-tls-requirements).
+For information about running Java on z/OS with keyring, see [SAF Keyring](./certificate-management-in-zowe-apiml.md) Make sure that the enabler can access and read the keyring.
 Please refer to documentation of your security system for details.

 The following example shows enabler configuration with keyrings.